mattjstrauss/stitch-ui-project/README.md

 3. jQuery

 ## Project Utilities (Optional)
 1. [Bootstrap Framework (Grid Only)](https://getbootstrap.com/docs/4.0/layout/grid/): A free and open-source front-end web framework for building responsive, mobile-first websites and web applications.
+(Utilized container setup but no grid used to date)
 2. [Eric Meyers reset](https://meyerweb.com/eric/tools/css/reset/) and [Normalize.css](https://necolas.github.io/normalize.css/): Makes browsers render all elements more consistently and in line with modern standards.
 3. [Modernizer](https://modernizr.com/): A collection of superfast tests – or “detects” as we like to call them – which run as your web page loads, then you can use the results to tailor the experience to the user.
+(Fallback to be done in debugging)
 4. [TweenMax by Greensock](https://greensock.com/tweenmax): Built for convenience, TweenMax provides a single JavaScript file that contains everything you will commonly need for animating DOM elements.
+(Omitted)
 5. [SVG for Everybody](https://jonathantneal.github.io/svg4everybody/): SVG for Everybody adds external spritemaps support to otherwise SVG-capable browsers.

 ### Working with [Gulp.js](https://gulpjs.com/)